 The field crew will locate the downstream end of a sampling reach using a GPS, move upstream to the nearest pool channel unit and conduct the electrofishing survey.
+Captured lampreys >70mm total length will be identified as Pacific Lamprey or Western Brook Lamprey (i.e., Lampetra subspecies).
+All other lampreys will be counted and recorded.
 Pools are characterized by relatively high availability of Type I rearing habitat and relatively high densities of rearing larvae (Starcevich and Clemens 2013, Reid and Goodman 2015).
 A habitat survey will follow the electrofishing survey.
 Wetted and bankfull channel width and stream discharge will be measured for each reach.
 Surface area of Type I and Type II larval rearing substrate will be estimated for the sample pool.
 Pool dimensions will be measured.
 Reach slope will be estimated for each site using GIS.